 If we want to unlock human energy in pursuit of our defined opportunity—if we want to find the organizational and operational model that best facilitates, supports, and extends our business strategy—we have to think about the board.

-Art Kleiner has written what to me is the most useful book for understanding board and executive team dynamics.
+Art Kleiner has written what to me is the most useful book for understanding board dynamics.
 His book Who Really Matters: The Core Group Theory of Power, Privilege, and Success punctures the illusion that corporations are customer-centric:

 “‘The customer comes first’ is one of the three great lies of the modern corporation.
 The other two are: ‘We make decisions on behalf of our shareholders’ and ‘Employees are our most important asset.’
 Government agencies have their own equivalent lies: ‘We are here to serve the public interest.’
 Nonprofits, associations, and labor unions have theirs: ‘Above all else, we represent the needs of our members.’”
 (Kleiner, Who Really Matters)

 Who really does come first is what Kleiner calls the Core Group, which can vary by organization and is often hiding in plain sight.
+The Core Group warps priorities, thinking, and behavior.
 Ultimately, it will make its presence known and felt on the board, via who makes decisions and, more importantly, “all the people whom decision makers keep in mind.”
 These phantom influencers might include the CEO, funders, founders, family members, emeritus executives, personal mentors, or a default culture that’s implicitly biased against anyone with a different background or point of view.

-The short answer: human nature.
+This, as it turns out, is a feature of human nature, not a bug.
 In his wonderful and occasionally heady book The Ecology of Attention, Yves Citton writes that “we never have the means to pay enough attention” and so we end up paying attention to what preoccupies others.
+Limited attention leads to groupthink: we pay attention to what others in the group pay attention to, reacting to and in the context of other people’s priorities, in an endless feedback loop.
 Attention, in other words, is “an essentially collective phenomenon: ‘I’ am only attentive to what we pay attention to collectively.”

-In a similar, if geekier, vein he writes:
+In a similar, if geekier, vein Citton writes:

 “The intra-cerebral attention nanoeconomy, modelled in terms of zones, synapses, nerve impulses and neurotransmitters, only makes any sense if it is re-situated within the microeconomy of small groups in which we develop on a daily basis (family, office, business) and the macroeconomy of great media flows which take up and captivate our consciousness.”

 Often, boards and executive teams will bring in a consultant to surface or root out these dysfunctions.
-Unsurprisingly, I believe this is a sound approach.
-Objectivity, baseline intelligence, and what Venkat Rao calls “a missing or dismantled sacredness module” are required to shed light on and expand what the organization can pay attention to.
+This is a good idea: objectivity, baseline intelligence, and what Venkat Rao calls “a missing or dismantled sacredness module” can be very useful to shine a light and expand what the organization can pay attention to.

-Granted, being a consultant who shines a light on the undiscussable is a tricky role.
+Granted, being a consultant who exposes the undiscussable is a tricky role.
 Each current team member wants to keep her or his job, prestige, or in-group status.
-An outsider is threatening.
-Any consultant who comes on too strong runs the risk of being demonized, like the Witch in Into the Woods who sings “I’m not good, I’m not nice, I’m just right” before she leaves the tribe in despair.
+Conscious incompetence brings up strong negative emotions.
+Outsiders are threatening.
+Any consultant who comes on too strong runs the risk of being demonized, like the Witch in Into the Woods who sings “I’m not good, I’m not nice, I’m just right” before leaving the tribe in despair.
 You can be right, or you can be in a relationship, as they say.

 When I work with boards, my objective as a consultant is usually to get the team working on the task of aligning corporate and business strategy, rather than serving the interests of the Core Group.
 This work can involve ego confrontation, humility, and tough conversations, and sometimes but not always, it takes time.